Implementing an Artificial Neural Network in Pure Java (No external dependencies).

 Here is what I mean

-For example let’s say we have added another node in the hidden layer.
-The matrix equations grows downwards.
+For example, let’s say we have added another node in the hidden layer.
+The matrix equation grows downwards.

 Computing the (db) derivative of loss w.r.t to biases.

 We will be using gradient descent to perform parameters update for each layer as follows.

 Understanding the above concepts is a crucial part of understanding how this code works.

 np.java contains all the matrix operations